-Primary sources of information regarding the description of the subject property include a physical inspection of the property by the appraiser on April 17, 2025.
-The inspection of the site consisted of an observation of the property from on site.
+Primary sources of information regarding the description of the subject property include a physical inspection of the property by the appraiser on May 14, 2025.
+The inspection of the site consisted of an observation of the property from the abutting roadway and on site.

-Zoning information and information relating to the availability of utility infrastructure was provided by the City of Phoenix.
+Zoning information and information relating to the availability of utility infrastructure was provided by Maricopa County.
 Title information is based upon the Right of Way Disposal Report provided by the Client.
 Other sources of information utilized in this appraisal include the Office of the Maricopa County Recorder, Maricopa County Treasurer and Maricopa County Assessor, and the Federal Emergency Management Agency.